kiviktnm/decman/docs/README.md

 from decman.plugins import Plugin

 class MyPlugin(Plugin):
     # Plugins should be singletons.
+(Only one instance exists ever.)
     # This name should be the same as the key used in decman.plugins dict.
     NAME = "my-plugin"
 ```